commercialhaskell/stack/doc/uninstall_command.md

 stack uninstall
 ~~~

-The `stack uninstall` command provides information about how to uninstall Stack.
-It does not itself uninstall Stack.
+`stack uninstall` provides information about how to uninstall Stack.
+It does not
+itself uninstall Stack.